Can’t afford to move out of parent’s house?

-Most of the time, parents and generous and you don’t have to pay rent to stay with them.
+Most of the time, parents are generous and don’t expect rent from you when you’re staying with them.

 Acknowledging your financial responsibilities will help you adapt to your new life easily.

-If your parents are not ready to accept anything, start putting that money towards savings and you will be able to save up for your security deposit and first rent in no time.
+If your parents are not ready to accept anything, start putting that money towards savings as if you are taking care of your living expenses.
+This will help you save up for your security deposit and first rent in no time.

 Focus on building an emergency fund:

-An emergency fund is important for ensuring a financially independent life so that you have enough funds to face any financial hardships in life.
+An emergency fund is important for ensuring a financially independent life.
+It ensures you have enough funds to face any financial hardships in life.

 You have little or no disposable income when you start living on your own and saving money for an emergency fund will be quite impossible.